DUNE-DAQ/dal/docs/README.md

 * A `Timeout` Attribute representing the max number of seconds before giving up on a transition.
 Represented by an unsigned 2-byte integer, the max timeout is one hour, and defaults to 20 seconds.
 * An `ApplicationsControlled` Relationship, which refers to anywhere from one object subclassed from `Application` to "many", which is OKS-speak for "basically unlimited".

 OKS also provides tools which parse the XML and provide summaries of the contents of the database (XML file). `config_dump`, part of the oksdbinterfaces package, is quite useful in this regard.
-Pass it `-h` to get a description of its abilities; if you just run `config_dump -d oksconfig:sourcecode/dal/schema/dal/tutorial.schema.xml` you'll get a summary of the classes used to defined the objects in the file.
-Running `config_dump -d oksconfig:sourcecode/dal/schema/dal/tutorial.schema.xml -C` will give you much more detail.
+Pass it `-h` to get a description of its abilities; if you just run `config_dump -d oksconfig:tutorial.schema.xml` you'll get a summary of the classes used to defined the objects in the file.
+Running `config_dump -d oksconfig:tutorial.schema.xml -C` will give you much more detail.
 For a schema as simple as the one we're showing here, this tool isn't super-useful, but it can be powerful when schemas get bigger and more complex.

 ### Overview of `tutorial.data.xml`